SosnoviyBor/ItBeats/README.md

 The closer you get to the Heart, the louder the heartbeat becomes.
 The mod differentiates **five** separate player locations:

-1. Akulakhan’s Chamber
+1. **Akulakhan’s Chamber** - current cell name: `Akulakhan’s Chamber`
-2. Dagoth Ur, Facility Cavern (the room where you meet Dagoth Ur for the first time)
+2. **Dagoth Ur, Facility Cavern** (the room where you first meet Dagoth Ur) - current cell name: `Dagoth Ur, Facility Cavern`
-3. The rest of Dagoth Ur (the citadel)
+3. **The rest of Dagoth Ur (the citadel)** - current cell name starts with `Dagoth Ur`
-4. All other interiors in the region
-5. The region’s exterior
+4. **Generic interior** - current cell is an interior and at least one door leads to a Red Mountain region exterior cell (connected interiors are checked the same way)
+5. **Exterior** - current cell is exterior and located in the Red Mountain region

 All these locations have separate volume configs and can be assigned different SFX (which might be used in the future).

+### And It Stops

+After you deal with the Heart, the heartbeat - obviously - stops.
+Technically, the mod checks the player’s quests: if quest `C3_DestroyDagoth` is at stage 20 or higher, the heartbeat stops.

 <a id="custom_cell_blacklist"></a>